skyzh/BlueSense/README.md

 * HC-42: trasmitting data to Raspberry Pi with Bluetooth Low Energy

 ## Milestones
-* On February 13 2020, new BlueSense website built with Vue was setup.
+* On February 13 2020, new BlueSense website built with Vue was set up.
 * On February 10 2020, I developed Mr. Sans bot in one day.
 The Telegram reporting service recovered and came with a new plot design.
 * On February 9 2020, the next generation BlueSense service was set up.